syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Encryption Options

-The Syncfusion PDF Library provides customization support for PDF document encryption.
-The following encryption options are available:
+Now, the Syncfusion PDF library has provided options to encrypt the PDF document as follows:

 *   Encrypt all contents